sergiocorreia/stata-misc/README.md

 - `bitfield`: niche program; if you have data by i,j (for `#j` small), you sometimes want to collapse by `i` and add variables `has_j` for each level of `j`.
 This does so in a memory-efficient way, by compressing the dummies into ["bitfields"](https://en.wikipedia.org/wiki/Bit_field)
 - `pick_ticks`: alternative rule for selecting ticks for a plot axis

+Beta commands:

+- `fast_destring`: faster alternative to destring.
+Works well but only a few options and might change.

 Experimental commands:

 - `block`: experiment on how to use the undocumented `_request2` option